nehalium/google-apps-signup-sheet/README.md

 ### Add code
 1. Open the Apps Script editor
-1. Add code from this project to
+1. Add the code from this project (no changes necessary)

 ### Set up the trigger
 1. Click on Triggers in the Apps Script editor and click on Add Trigger